What Your Sleeping Position Says About You

 Tell me how you sleep, and I’ll tell you who you are

 Idzikowski analyzed six normal postures that people use in these situations.
-He is convinced that they are associated with a specific way of behaving.
+He’s convinced that they’re associated with a specific way of behaving.

-According to him, people pay attention to body language when we are awake.
-It’s something else to study what we say with the postures we assume unconsciously.
+According to him, people pay attention to body language when we’re awake.
+But it’s something else to study what we say with the postures we assume unconsciously.